qarmin/czkawka/instructions/Instruction.md

     - Checking the hash - After leaving files that have the same beginning in groups, you should now check the whole contents of the file to make sure they are identical.

-- **By hashmb** - Works the same way as via hash, only in the last phase it does not calculate the hash of the whole file but only of its first megabyte.
-It is perfect for quick search of possible duplicate files.

 ### Empty Files
 Searching for empty files is easy and fast, because we only need to check the file metadata and its length.

 ### Empty Directories
-At the beginning, a special entry is created for each directory containing - the parent path (only if it is not a folder directly selected by the user) and a flag to indicate whether the given directory is empty (at the beginning each one is set to be potentionally empty).
+At the beginning, a special entry is created for each directory containing - the parent path (only if it is not a folder directly selected by the user) and a flag to indicate whether the given directory is empty (at the beginning each one is set to be potentially empty).

 First, user-defined folders are put into the pool of folders to be checked.